Why Make Your Own Dog Treats?

 - 1/2 cup unsweetened applesauce

-- 2 cups oat flour (blend rolled oats in a food processor to make your own)
+- 2 cups oat flour (I just blend rolled oats in my food processor)

 - 1 tablespoon coconut oil, melted